03 April 2019

 Dynamic range: 63.6dB

-A budget model, coming in below SF.
+A budget model, coming in below SF, but using SF tape all the same.
 Vintagecassettes.com puts it in 1997, but Hi-Fi Choice already reviews it in January 1994!

 INDEX OF ALL CASSETTES